26 Prediction

 26.2.2 Outcome

 An outcome might be measured as a continuous variable (e.g., life expectancy) or it might be a categorical variable (e.g., “no restatement”, “minor restatement”, or “major restatement”).
-A categorical variable will often naturally be a binary variable taking one of just two values, but in principle any variable code can be coded as a binary variable (e.g., “hot dog” or “not hot dog”).1
+A categorical variable will often naturally be a binary variable taking one of just two values, but in principle, any variable can be coded as a binary variable (e.g., “hot dog” or “not hot dog”).1

-Data on the outcome are found in the data set aaer_firm_year supplied with the farr package.
+Data on the outcome are found in the data set aaer_firm_year

 aaer_firm_year